semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 If the `.semaphore/semaphore.yml` file is already present in the current directory, `sem init` will fail.

+If you decide to use `--project-name`, then you can call `sem init` as follows:

+    sem init --project-name my-own-name

+The previous command creates a new Semaphore 2.0 project that will be called `my-own-name`.

+Using `--repo-url` with `sem init` is much trickier because you should know what you are doing.

 ### sem version

 The `sem version` command displays the used version of the `sem` tool.
 As an